 You’ll know what dormant fears I’m talking about if you’ve felt something suddenly terrifying about your dark windows late at night after watching a scary movie.
 Fear can make our minds play tricks on us and is our most primal motivator.

 The objects and animals that people secretly tucked way into their walls and floors were knowns as apotropaics—items that ward against evil—and which acted as a layer of protection against all manner of supernatural dangers.
 There were numerous objects that have been found—placed where they were assumed to never been seen again—that have been uncovered by building crews and home DIY’ers.
 It does seem a shame to disturb these objects.
-They were quite important to the person who interred them, and they operate as a sort of shrine that is a shame to disturb; but when demolition must come, it is lucky that a few canny homeowners and builders know to contact their local museum.
+They were quite important to the person who interred them and they operate as a sort of shrine that can feel wrong to dismantle; but when demolition must come, it is lucky that a few canny homeowners and builders choose to contact their local museum.

 Over the past sixty years, there have been various sustained studies carried out by Northampton Museum, with their Concealed Shoe Index, founded by June Swann, as well as work by folk historians Ralph Merrifield, Owen Davies, Ronald Hutton, Brian Hoggard, and chemist Alan Massey, among many others, into the practice of magical concealment.

 While much of the collection is from the 19th century, they do have a few items on hand that prove home protection customs are still with us today.
 There are quite a few examples from the 20th century.
 A favourite of mine is a platform-shoe find that was hidden in 1970s.

 In addition to these common objects, like shoes, there were other hidden items with a far more occult aspect.
 Under hearths and in walls, researchers have also found witch-bottles, dried cats, and horse skulls; all which were used to either ward off or distract the attention of evil spirits.